UnquietCode/JState/README.md

 EnumStateMachine and StringStateMachine in particular can be serialized to and from their string representations.

+As of version 3.0, the minimum version of Java required is JDK 8.

 # Installation
 The project is built using Maven, and the artifacts are available from Maven Central.
-(If you are a current user of the tool, note that the group name has changed to accommodate Sonatype's repository hosting requirements.)
+(If you are a current user of the tool, note that the group name has been recently changed to accommodate Sonatype's repository hosting requirements.)
 ```
 <dependency>
     <groupId>com.unquietcode.tools.jstate</groupId>
     <artifactId>jstate</artifactId>
-    <version>2.1</version>
+    <version>3.0</version>
 </dependency>
 ```